SkepticMystic/breadcrumbs/README.md

 ## Codeblocks

 Breadcrumbs adds a new codeblock language, `breadcrumbs`.
-Currently, this can be used to render a tree of all paths in a given direction from the current note (similar to the [Tree View](#tree-view)).
+Currently, this can be used to render a tree of all paths in a given direction from the current note (similar to the [Tree View](#tree-view)), or a [mermaid](https://mermaid.js.org) graph of the same data.
 The basic syntax is:

 ```yaml
 type: tree